The following is a post from contributing writer Stef.

 Math is one of those subjects that if a child does not continually practice they will forget basic rules, become slow, and eventually become discouraged when the subject is even mentioned.

-I do not encourage a complete summer break from math, but rather suggest as moms we try to find unique ways to keep math practice alive over the summer months.
+I do not encourage a complete break from math during summers or long holidays, but rather suggest as moms we try to find unique ways to keep math practice alive over those non-school breaks.
 A lot of creative math happens during discussions.

 Simple ways to keep math skills strong require very little curriculum, but rather a lot of intentional time and discussion.

-How are you keeping math skills strong this summer?
+How are you keeping math skills strong during non-school times?